MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-monitor-health.md

 ## Alert remediation

+### Automated remediation

-Some alerts support a **Repair** option.
+Some alerts support a **Repair** option, as shown in the previous image.
 When selected, the **Repair** action performs steps specific to the alert to attempt to resolve the issue.
 Once selected, the status of the **Repair** action is available as a portal notification.

 ![The Repair alert action in progress](media/azure-stack-monitor-health/repair-in-progress.png)

 The **Repair** action will report successful completion or failure to complete the action in the same portal notification blade.
 If a Repair action fails for an alert, you may rerun the **Repair** action from the alert detail.
 If the Repair action successfully completes, **do not** rerun the **Repair** action.
+After the infrastructure role instance is back online, this alert automatically closes.

 ![The Repair action completes successfully](media/azure-stack-monitor-health/repair-completed.png)

+### Manual remediation

+If the **Repair** option is not supported, be sure to follow the complete set of remediation instructions provided in the alert.
+As an example, the internal certificate expiration remediation steps will guide you through the process of secret rotation:

+![Certificate expiration remediation](media/azure-stack-monitor-health/certificate-expiration.png)

+### Alert closure

-After the infrastructure role instance is back online, this alert automatically closes.
-Many, but not every alert, automatically close when the underlying issue is resolved.
+Many, but not every alert, will automatically close when the underlying issue is resolved.
 Alerts that provide a Repair action button will close automatically if Azure Stack Hub resolves the issue.
 For all other alerts, select **Close Alert** after you do the remediation steps.
 If the issue persists, Azure Stack Hub generates a new alert.
 If you resolve the issue, the alert remains closed and requires no more steps.

-If the **Repair** option is not supported, be sure to follow the complete set of remediation instructions provided in the alert.
-For example, the internal certificate expiration remediation steps will guide you through the process of secret rotation:

-![Certificate expiration remediation](media/azure-stack-monitor-health/certificate-expiration.png)

 ## Next steps